edreyer/modulith/docs/workflow-library-migration.md

 - the custom workflow runtime is gone
 - the OSS `workflow` library now owns use-case orchestration
 - cross-context calls happen through explicit `*-api` contracts rather than generic workflow dispatch

+### [x] Phase 5: Final cleanup

+Completed:

+- removed the temporary `common.usecase.legacy` shim package introduced during the migration
+- promoted the remaining error-conversion logic into permanent shared support in [`common/src/main/kotlin/io/liquidsoftware/common/usecase/WorkflowErrorBridge.kt`](../common/src/main/kotlin/io/liquidsoftware/common/usecase/WorkflowErrorBridge.kt)
+- moved the `*-api` request and event contracts from `common.workflow` markers to `common.usecase` markers
+- split the aggregated `UserLookupUseCases.kt`, `UserCommandUseCases.kt`, `PaymentUseCases.kt`, and `BookingUseCases.kt` files into one OSS-backed file per use case

+Result:

+- the remaining migration scaffolding is minimal and explicit
+- the bounded-context workflow surface is easy to scan directly from the filesystem
+- shared support files now exist only where they reduce real duplication instead of hiding the available use cases

 ## Shared Migration Rules for Every Use Case